mathworks/Phaser-Control-with-MATLAB/README.md

 The [fmcwDemo](demos/radar/fmcwDemo.m) script shows you how to get up and running using the Phaser as a radar.

+The [fmcwRunContinuous](demos/radar/fmcwRunContinuous.m) script shows you how to continuously run the FMCW radar and plot a Range-Doppler response.

 The [fmcwBeamsteeringDemo](demos/radar/fmcwBeamsteeringDemo.m) script shows you how to do some simple receive beamforming when the Phaser is configured as a radar.

 ### Expected Demo Script Results